≡ Menu

 Key insight: Certain underlying conditions associated with ulcers require additional underwriting scrutiny and may significantly impact your insurance prospects.

-Peptic ulcers occurring in the context of cirrhosis or advanced liver disease carry different prognostic implications than ulcers in otherwise healthy individuals.
-Portal hypertension associated with liver disease can cause varices that bleed, and the coagulopathy of liver disease increases bleeding risk from any ulcer.
+Peptic ulcers occurring in the context of cirrhosis carry different prognostic implications.
+Portal hypertension can cause varices that bleed, and the coagulopathy of liver disease increases bleeding risk.
+The liver disease itself becomes the dominant underwriting concern.

 Favorable Associated Factors